Fade2D Documentation pages v2.16.8

 Returns

-TRUE if all input segments are inside the convex hull of the triangulation.
-Otherwise FALSE is returned and the result is still valid but it contains only the segment parts inside the convex hull.
+true if all input segments are inside the convex hull of the triangulation.
+Otherwise, false is returned, and the result is still valid but only contains the segment parts inside the convex hull unless bKeepOffSegments is true.

 Note

-Draping segments onto a TIN does not insert them.
+Draping segments onto a triangulation does not insert them.
 Use Fade_2D::createConstraint() for that purpose.

 ◆ exportTriangulation()